nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Product Name: Duke of Books

 ### Target user profile:
-NUS computer science (CS) students who wish to borrow and read CS related books.
+This program is designed for National University of Singapore (NUS) Computer Science (CS) students who wish to borrow and read CS related books.

 ### Problem addressed:
-CS students are incredibly busy and hence having a command line interface (CLI) program without GUI makes finding the books they want quick and efficient.
-This software will also help them track loans and return dates.
+CS students are often busy, so a command line interface (CLI) program without a GUI can make finding the books they need quick and efficient.
+This software can also help them keep track of loans and return dates.

 ## Quick Start

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have Java 11 or a newer version installed.
 2. Download the latest version of `DukeOfBooks` from [here](https://github.com/AY2223S2-CS2113-F10-4/tp/releases).

 ## Access Management
-The application requires user to login before performing other actions.
+To perform any actions, users must first log in to their account.

 ### <a name="login"> Login an account: `login` </a>
-Login the system using username and password.
+Log in the system using your username and password.

 Format:
 * login -username USERNAME -password PASSWORD